What is POLST?

 What if I Change My Mind?

 POLST records your wishes for medical treatment now, in your present state of health.
-If your wishes change, talk with your health care professional as soon as possible so that a new POLST can be completed and if you've opted in to the Registry, so that the update can be filed with the Registry.
+If your wishes change, talk with your doctor as soon as possible so that a new POLST can be completed and if you've opted in to the Registry, so that the update can be sent to the Registry.

 Why is POLST Important?

-When you are seriously ill or frail it is very important to make sure your loved ones and health care professionals know what kinds of medical treatment you want, and do not want.
-The POLST (Physician Orders for Life-Sustaining Treatment) Program was developed to help you achieve this goal.
+When you have a serious illness or frailty it is very important to make sure your loved ones and doctors know what kinds of medical treatment you want, and do not want.
+The POLST program was developed to help you achieve this goal.

 Is POLST Required?